National University, Bangladesh: Admission

 Until the 2014–15 academic year, admission to undergraduate (honors) programs under the National University was conducted through entrance examinations.
 However, from the 2015–16 academic year, the admission process shifted to a merit-based system, relying solely on SSC and HSC examination results.
 After nearly a decade, the National University reintroduced entrance examinations for undergraduate admissions starting from the 2024–25 academic year.

 On May 31, 2025, a total of 560,595 students appeared for the admission test against 440,195 available seats across 264 government and 617 non-government colleges affiliated with the National University.

-Affiliated colleges by ranking
+Affiliated colleges & institutions

 There are around 2,254 colleges affiliated to NUB.
 Some of them include according to College performance Ranking 2015, 2016, 2017, 2018: